EMBL-EBI-TSI/cloud-benchmarks/README.md

 Network connectivity of the Cloud Provider towards EMBL-EBI data centers is tested via GridFTP transfers.
 To achieve this, some form of authentication is needed.
 This benchmarking script adopts [GridFTP lite](http://toolkit.globus.org/toolkit/data/gridftp/) to overcome the limitations given by the certificates needed to empower full-blown GridFTP servers, as it exploits SSH to carry out authentication.
 To allow EBI staff to properly authorize in advance the connection, prospect users must provide the public part of a SSH keypair to be used in the SSH authentication mechanism. `Hostname` and `port` to be used for the connection, as well as the assigned `username`, will be provided by EBI staff as soon as the `public key` is be uploaded to the server and the relevant user/permission established.
 Ports from `50000` to `50100` must accept TCP traffic from the outside to allow for GridFTP connections.
 The benchmarking process require `20GB` of available space in the root partition of the virtual machine running it.

+> ### Important note
+> The EMBL-EBI benchmarking server _**requires authentication**_.
+This is currently done via SSH, so you must get in touch with EMBL-EBI providing the _public part_ of the SSH keypair you would like to use to authenticate.
+EMBL-EBI will then send you back all the configuration details you need to fill the options mentioned below.
+>
+> Also, keep in mind that you won't be allowed to login into the server anyway, as SSH is only used to authenticate against the GridFTP server.
+An easy way to test if authentication works is trying to do an SSH on the provided port: getting a "Connection closed" reply means everything worked as expected, while a "Permission denied" message means the authentication failed.
+If the problem persist, get back in touch with us.

 The script can be freely downloaded from [here](https://github.com/EMBL-EBI-TSI/cloud-benchmarks).
 It does need a number of options specified at launch time to correctly carry out the test, as follows:

 ### Options